 Condensation is fairly common in older properties that have been modernised.
 Originally, houses of this age would have been pretty draughty due to ill-fitting sash windows and doors as well as open fires in most rooms, making them difficult to heat but also ensuring a plentiful supply of fresh air with little or no condensation as a result.

-Today, we make our homes as airtight as possible in order to minimise energy consumption and wastage.
+Today, we make our homes as airtight as possible to minimise energy consumption and wastage.
 In a cavity-walled property built to modern insulation standards, this is fine, although you can still get condensation and even mould on window frames in winter.
 However, in older, solid-walled properties, the combination of highly effective heating, cold outer walls and little or no natural ventilation is almost a guaranteed recipe for a more serious condensation problem – particularly in kitchens and bathrooms.

 This is generally easily cured by improving the ventilation – which is why, for example, modern homes have extractor fans in bathrooms.